Notice of Pre-AIA or AIA Status

 Fin further teaches the marker and the electric vehicle’s marker recognition device as an improvement to the convenience of the charging of electric vehicles because it can take place automatically, without the active assistance of the driver (¶ [50])

-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the power supplying facility disclosed by the combo of Hon, Fin, & Cha to incorporate the marker and electric vehicle’s marker recognition device, as further taught by Fin, to improve the convenience of the parking and charging processes.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify the power supplying facility disclosed by the combo of Hon, Fin, Hat, Cha, & Tone to incorporate the marker and electric vehicle’s marker recognition device, as further taught by Fin, to improve the convenience of the parking and charging processes.

-Regarding Claim 10, the combination of Hon, Fin, and Cha teaches the power supplying facility according to claim 1.
+Regarding Claim 10, the combo of Hon, Fin, Hat, Cha, & Tone teaches the power supplying facility according to claim 1.

-The combo of Hon, Fin, & Cha (as set forth prior) teaches a power supplying method (Hon: “charging process”; modifications from Fin) for supplying power to an electric vehicle (Hon: “10”) occupied by a user (detected by Hon’s “40”), that has a battery (Hon: “403”), an automatic parking function (incorp. from Fin) and a ventilation port (Hon: windows shown on “10”), using the power supplying facility according to claim 1 (Hon’s “parking space”, modified by Fin + Cha detailed supra), the power supplying method comprising: the controller parking the electric vehicle in the power supply space using the electric vehicle's automatic parking function, supplying power wirelessly using the power supply device to the battery of the electric vehicle parked in the power supply space with the electric vehicle’s ventilation port open, and conditioning air inside of the electric vehicle occupied by the user by conditioning air inside of the building by using the building air conditioner based on an operating state of the power supply device.
+The combo of Hon, Fin, Hat, Cha, & Tone (as set forth prior) teaches a power supplying method (Hon: “charging process”; modifications from Fin, Hat, Cha, & Tone) for supplying power to an electric vehicle (Hon: “10”) occupied by a user (detected by Hon’s “40”), that has a battery (Hon: “403”), an on-vehicle air conditioner (incorp. from Hat), an automatic parking function (incorp. from Fin) and a ventilation port (Hon: windows shown on “10”), using the power supplying facility according to claim 1 (Hon’s “parking space”, modified by Fin, Hat, Cha, & Tone detailed supra), the power supplying method comprising: the controller parking the electric vehicle in the power supply space using the electric vehicle's automatic parking function, stopping the on-vehicle air conditioner of the electric vehicle, supplying power wirelessly using the power supply device to the battery of the electric vehicle parked in the power supply space with the electric vehicle's ventilation port open, and conditioning air inside of the electric vehicle occupied by the user by conditioning air inside of the building using the building air conditioner based on an operating state of the power supply device, wherein the building air conditioner starts conditioning air at a time that is a predetermined time period before a scheduled exit time.

-Regarding Claim 3, the combination of Hon, Fin, and Cha teaches the power supplying facility according to claim 1 for supplying power to the electric vehicles.
+Regarding Claim 3, the combo of Hon, Fin, Hat, Cha, & Tone teaches the power supplying facility according to claim 1.

-Hon does not disclose the electric vehicles “has an occupancy sensor configured to detect a person in the electric vehicle” and “the controller is configured to: receive an indication of occupancy from the electric vehicle’s occupancy, and upon it being determined that the electric vehicle is unoccupied based on a received indication of occupancy, park the electric vehicle in the power supply space using the electric vehicle’s automatic parking function”.
+Hon does not disclose the electric vehicle “that has an occupancy sensor configured to detect a person in the electric vehicle” and “the controller is configured to: receive an indication of occupancy from the electric vehicle’s occupancy sensor, and upon it being determined that the electric vehicle is unoccupied based on a received indication of occupancy, park the electric vehicle in the power supply space using the electric vehicle’s automatic parking function”.

-Rhodes teaches electric vehicles (“vehicle 102”; Fig. 1; ¶ [15]: “electric vehicle”) that has an occupancy sensor (“occupancy detection unit 176”; Fig. 2) configured to detect a person in the electric vehicle (¶ [27]: “may detect when a passenger or other occupant is within the vehicle 102”).
+Rhodes teaches the electric vehicle (“vehicle 102”; Fig. 1; ¶ [15]: “electric vehicle”) that has an occupancy sensor (“occupancy detection unit 176”; Fig. 2) configured to detect a person in the electric vehicle (¶ [27]: “may detect when a passenger or other occupant is within the vehicle 102”).

 Rhodes teaches further teaches the controller (“controller/processor 106”, as part of “computing platform 104”) is configured to receive an indication of occupancy (Fig. 3, step 310) from the electric vehicle’s occupancy sensor (176).